France is one of the countries which have signed most of the double tax treaties around the world.

 Along with the treaties, protocols of exchange of information regarding the taxpayers are signed in order to avoid the tax fraud in France and in the country of residence.

-We also have a branch in Estonia, where our experienced Estonian company formation specialists can help you with all inquiries on the incorporation of the company there.
+We also have a branch in Estonia, where our experienced Estonian company formation agents can help you with all inquiries on the incorporation of the company there.